jack-scratch/jsynth-components-reese/README.md

 # Component
 ## Control
+Takes a function as a prop in `hook` and calls upon event.

 ### `<Btn />`
-Takes a function as a prop in `hook`, and calls this function upon mouse down.
+Calls a function on push.

 ### `<Knob />`
-Updates a numeric value upon being turned.
+Calls a function on turning, providing a value.

 #### Props
 ---